The number of children in the US being homeschooled

 of homeschooling is seeking assistance and cooperation outside the home.

-Tutor Doctor, for example, has always been very active in providing in-home
+Tutor Doctor, for example, has always been very active in providing in-home and online

 tutoring for homeschooled students.
 At the same time, homeschooling teachers